 We depend upon and appreciate your assistance in reporting cases of animal cruelty.
-When such cases are reported, it becomes possible to help those who cannot help themselves.
+With the diligence of the public, the SPCA is able to help

 How do I report a case of animal cruelty or neglect?

 Please call the SPCA’s main line, 726-0301, and choose option “0”.
 An operator from our 24-hour message service will take details of your